gothburz/Microsoft-Virtual-Academy-AngularJS/README.md

    &nbsp;&lt;a href="{{menu[1].href}}"&gt;{{menu[1].name}}&lt;/a&gt;</pre>
 	   - {{menu}} is bound to array **$scope.menu** also found within **EventCtrl**.

- *These bound items will display the information found in our **eventModule** to the browser view, in this example on the navbar specifically*.
+ _These bound items will display the information found in our **eventModule** to the browser view, in this example on the navbar specifically._

 You can see from this example the power of AngularJS.
 To do this maneuver with jQuery for example would take lots and lots of code!